 These are factory settings but the ideal set-up of a guitar can vary from one player to another.
 Also, if you wanna go for alower action you will be faced with string buzz problems.

-At Magneto Guitars, we se the intonation quite low.
+At Magneto Guitars, we se the action quite low.
 String buzz can occur when you hit the strings harder.
 String height and string buzz are a matter of taste and should be set according to each guitarist's taste.

 If you want to avoid any kind of string buzz, you shall set the action higher and consider the 2mm height at the 12th fret.

 Basically you can create string-buzz on any guitar by fretting uncorrectly.
 Also, this is a matter or personal taste, there are legendary guitar albums that were recorded where you can hear the buzz through your Hi-Fi speakers.
 That being said, Magneto Guitar necks are built and fretted with great precision.
 The string action measurements indicated in the upper paragraph are settings which get close to string buzz.
 Therefore, if your neck does move due to climatic or humidity changes, you may experience string buzz as a matter of fact.

 Our method is simple, you have to check the guitar for string buzz by plugging it into an amplifier and by listening to the sound that comes out of the speakers.
 Play all strings on all frets.